-We can’t contain our fascination as plate after elegant plate appear before us.
+We can’t contain our fascination as plate after elegant plate of Malaysian food appears before us.

 The server patiently explains each course as it’s placed on the table.
 The popular Malaysian karipap (curry puff) snack comes in the form of crispy potato cylinders encircling dollops of curry mascarpone and topped with dainty goldleaf and curry leaves.
 Next up is a tender sous-vide chicken from Bidor – a town near Ipoh, in the country’s west – paired with a pesto that incorporates spicy ginger from Bentong in Malaysia’s east.
 And in place of the much-loved sweet fried banana dessert is an elegant, rose-shaped banana cracker perched on a scoop of condensed-milk ice cream, with a sprinkling of crushed peanut and sesame on top.

 All this while our Kopi-O-Tonic cocktails – a gin and coffee infusion specially created for the East Imperial Gin Jubilee event that weekend – were puffing out pandan-scented smoke.

 We were working our way through the 10-course Tour of Malaysia degustation menu at Beta, a contemporary-chic restobar in the centre of Kuala Lumpur.
 The sampling showcase of produce from across Malaysia was thoroughly indigenous – and it was delightfully surprising, given my exposure to local fare had been mostly in hawker form.

 And upending expectations is exactly what Beta’s executive chef Raymond Tham hopes to achieve.
 ‘The Malaysian mindset is if you don’t serve foie gras, truffle or expensive French chicken like poulet de Bresse, you’re not fine dining,’ he says.
 ‘I love it when customers tell us they didn’t know that we could come up with something so different with something very Malaysian, where the flavours bring back childhood memories.’